 where

 with $R$ being the radius of the Ge core.
 Here we have chosen to study in a cylindrical coordinate system, where $r=\sqrt{x^{2}+y^{2}}$, $\varphi=\arctan(y/x)$, and $z=z$.
-Also, this paper mainly focuses on the analytical or the exact solution to the effective mass Hamiltonian (\ref{eq_efmassHamil}), such that we have employed either the spherical or the axial Luttinger-Kohn Hamiltonian.
+Also, this paper focuses on the analytical solution to the effective mass model, such that the axial Luttinger-Kohn Hamiltonian is employed.
+Now, let us analyze the symmetries of the model~(\ref{eq_efmassHamil}) and their important consequence: the spin degeneracy in the subband dispersions~\cite{RL2021}.

-Let us analyze the symmetries of the model~(\ref{eq_efmassHamil}) and their consequences.
-The symmetries of a model not only greatly help to simplify the corresponding calculations, but also give an intuitional explanation on the spin degeneracy in the subband dispersions~\cite{RL2021}.
-First, because $k_{z}$ is a conserved quantity in Hamiltonian (\ref{eq_efmassHamil}), the energy eigenvalues must be written as a one-dimensional dispersion form $E(k_{z})$.

-Second, as we have mentioned in Sec.~\ref{sec_LK}, the $z$-component of the total angular momentum $F_{z}=-i\partial_{\varphi}+J_{z}$ is also a conserved quantity, such that Hamiltonian (\ref{eq_efmassHamil}) can be diagonalized in the Hilbert subspace with a fixed $F_{z}$.
-The eigenfunction $\Psi(r,\varphi,z)$ in the Hilbert subspace specified with a general value of $F_{z}=m+1/2$ ($m=0,\pm1,\pm2\ldots$) can be written as~\cite{RL2021,Li-lirui:2024we}